 Take a deep breath and jot down the things that you want most from a skincare routine.
 For instance, do you want to focus on:

 - reducing the signs of ageing;

 - refining your pores.

 Of course, we can look at that list and say we want all those benefits.
-However, having too broad an objective will make it difficult to actually achieve results, so try to focus on one or two things and act accordingly.
-As the seasons and your skin changes, you may find it necessary to reassess your routine and address different issues.
+However, having too broad an objective may make it difficult to actually assess results, so try to focus on one or two things and act accordingly.
+As the seasons and your skin changes, you may find it necessary to once again analyse your routine and address different issues.

 the a.m. routine

 A starter morning routine might look something like this: